• Skip to primary navigation

 How to make Borscht Soup

-4. Once veggies are soft and cooked, add kidney beans, lemon juice, salt and pepper, cook on low-medium heat for extra 20 minutes.
+4. Once the vegetables are soft and cooked through, add the kidney beans, lemon juice, salt, and pepper.
+Cook on low-medium heat for an additional 20 minutes. chopped onion and garlic clove with butter in a large pot.

 Tips to make Beet Soup